 This big guy lives at the rescue and loves visitors.

 Iguanas are not easy to raise and care for.
 They should live over 20 years, can grow over 5' long, have very sharp teeth and claws and their tails can inflict a painful whip.
 Just because they are herbivores does not make them a safer pet!
 They need huge amounts of space, lots of attention, high humidity, daily soaks, daily salads with variety, direct sunlight or artificial UV lighting (glass blocks UV) and supplements.
-Even as babies they should not be housed in a tank.
-They can get respiratory and skin infections from the high humidity and lack of ventilation.
+They need 12'x6'x6' of space as an adult.
+They can get respiratory and skin infections as well as other medical problems from improper conditions.
 Please consider adopting an iguana if you want one as a pet instead of buying at a pet store and supporting the mass importation of these misunderstood animals.
+Homeownership and a home visit required to adopt